dortania/OpenCore-Install-Guide/post-install/audio.md

 **No Mic on AMD**:

-* This is a common issue with when running AppleALC with AMD, specifcally no patches have been made to support Mic input.
+* This is a common issue with when running AppleALC with AMD, specifically no patches have been made to support Mic input.
 At the moment the "best" solution is to either buy a USB DAC/Mic or go the VoodooHDA.kext method.
 Problem with VoodooHDA is that it's been known to be unstable and have worse audio quality than AppleALC

 **Same layout ID from Clover doesn't work on OpenCore**

-This is likely do to IRQ conflicts, on Clover there's a whole sweep of ACPI hotpatches that are applied automagically.
+This is likely do to IRQ conflicts, on Clover there's a whole sweep of ACPI hot-patches that are applied automagically.
 Fixing this is a little bit painful but [SSDTTime](https://github.com/corpnewt/SSDTTime)'s `FixHPET` option can handle most cases.

 For odd cases where RTC and HPET take IRQs from other devices like USB and audio, you can reference the [HP Compaq DC7900 ACPI patch](https://github.com/khronokernel/trashOS/blob/master/HP-Compaq-DC7900/README.md#dsdt-edits) example in the trashOS repo